 - Maintain consistent information across all directory listings

-As directory platforms continue to evolve, the businesses that thrive will be those that embrace change, focus on quality, and consistently deliver exceptional experiences to the customers these platforms send their way.
+As directory platforms keep changing, the businesses that thrive will be the ones that welcome change, focus on quality, and consistently give great experiences to the customers these platforms send their way.